opvelll/ComfyUI_TextListProduct/README.md

 In the screenshot above, `[1girl, 1boy]` and `[blonde_hair, crown]` and `[beach, futuristic City]` are combined to create an 8-line (2 * 2 * 2) multiline string.

+Additionally, by connecting to the WAS Node Suite's Text Load Line From File and specifying 8 in Comfy UI's Queue Prompt, you can generate 8 patterns.

 ## Nodes

 ### TextListProduct